securekomodo/RansomwareSimulator/README.md

 # RansomwareSimulator
 Powershell script to emulate the "blast radius" of a ransomware infection.
+Does not actually encrypt anything!

 # Logic